wombleton/gitlaw-nz/acts/C/Crown Proceedings Act 1950.md

     (1I) Every person commits an offence and is liable on conviction to a fine not exceeding $100 who wilfully or negligently signs any such certificate if the certificate is false in a material respect.

-    (2) Every person so appointed to sue on behalf of the Crown shall sue in his own name with the addition of the words ""suing on behalf of the Crown"", or words to the like effect.
+    (2) Every person so appointed to sue on behalf of the Crown shall sue in his or her own name with the addition of the words ""suing on behalf of the Crown"", or words to the like effect.

     (3) Nothing in this section shall be so construed as to prevent the recovery of moneys payable to the Crown in any manner in which those moneys are recoverable independently of this section.

     Compare: 1910 No 54 s 10

-    Section 15 heading: replaced, on 8 November 1974, by section 2 of the Crown Proceedings Amendment Act 1974 (1974 No 81).
+    Section 15 heading: amended, on 8 November 1974, by section 2 of the Crown Proceedings Amendment Act 1974 (1974 No 81).

     Section 15 heading: amended, on 1 April 1980, pursuant to [section 18(2)][60] of the District Courts Amendment Act 1979 (1979 No 125).